federerlee/ottemo-node-experiment/README.md

-# Ottemo Community Server
+# Deprecated

-Ottemo is democratizing ecommerce for the Small and Medium Enterprise, an ambitious open-source ecommerce solution based on Node.js and built on the excellent [Sails Framework](http://sailsjs.org)
+Ottemo is democratizing ecommerce for the Small and Medium Enterprise.
+This repository was experimental and allowed us to validate our intentions.
+We have since moved to a different platform and will be releasing our new platform in coming weeks.

 ## Ottemo Installation Instructions and Getting Started